ghc-proposals/ghc-proposals/proposals/0000-class-scoped-functions.rst

     mappend = (<>)

-Unfortunately, these changes require changes for detailed import ((B) case).
+Unfortunately, these changes require also changes for detailed import ((B) case) for backward compatibility.

 So we need to have additional explicit extension "``NoImportClassScopedFunction``" for disable import functions with names equal to Class Scoped Function names, and otherwise it is enabled.